OpenWaterFoundation/owf-app-infomapper-ng-doc-dev/mkdocs-project/docs/dev-tasks/add-module.md

 ## Adding a Component from an Angular Library ##

+> NOTE: This section is no longer required, as the entire Common library is being installed and tested on the InfoMapper now.
+These instructions only import a specific Component, and need to be replaced.
+Running the `reinstall-common-lib.sh` script from the build-util/ folder will perform all necessary tasks to build the library and install it in the InfoMapper `package.json`.
+More details will replace this page soon.

 The following are broad steps for implementing an Angular component from an Angular library.
 It will be using the Common library as an example.
 They assume user knowledge of library creation and building.
 For more information on creating Angular libraries,